 As winter comes to a close and spring begins once more, what better time than now to retreat to an invitingly dark cinema and get scared out of your mind?
-The Brisbane International Film Festival (BIFF 2020) offers a rich spread of horror-infused films to keep you on the edge of your seat.
+Here are some horror-infused films to keep you on the edge of your seat.

 Our spine-tingling choices this year are: the Queensland-made Bloody Hell 2020, a Sam Raimi influenced blend of comedy and horror; Katrin Gebbe’s simmering portrait of maternal dedication in Pelican Blood 2019; the immediate classic of modern British horror Saint Maud 2019; and the stylish and intense Indonesian gorefest The Queen of Black Magic 2019.

 RELATED: More film suggestions to watch

 SIGN UP NOW: Like to be the first to know?
 Subscribe to QAGOMA Blog for the latest cinema announcements.
 What is your top 5 screamfest?